nara-coderdojo/nara-coderdojo.github.io/_posts/2018/2018-03-05-our-hoodie.md

 And there is a hidden message "**be a dot**" under the hood.

 This means, no one can guarantee the continuity of volunteer activities, but if it continues to exist as a dot, it will lead to the future.
-So, we mean that we are conscious of each and every one being a dot.
+So, we mean that we are conscious of each and every one being a dot.This word was influenced by the following words of Steve Jobs.

+> You can’t connect the dots looking forward; you can only connect them looking backwards.
+So you have to trust that the dots will somehow connect in your future.

 Please put your message here instead.